Revised August 29, 2016

 CRIMINAL HISTORY RECORD CHECKS

-NOTE: Individuals who have filed online for the ePayment Criminal History Record Check and failed to print a copy of the receipt may now access the Receipt Reprint Request located at the same Website cited above and obtain a copy of the receipt for any previously submitted online request.
+NOTE: Individuals who have filed online for the ePayment Criminal History Record Check and completed the IdentoGO NJ Universal Fingerprint Form but failed to print either the receipt or the IdentoGO NJ Universal Fingerprint form may now access the Reprint Your Confirmation or IdentoGO Fingerprinting Form located at the same Website cited above and obtain a copy of the receipt and IdentoGO fingerprint form for any previously submitted online requests.

 October 8, 1986